NativeScript/docs-v7/ui/layouts.md

 # User Interface Layouts

-NativeScript provides a recursive layout system which sizes and positions [views][views] on the screen.
+NativeScript provides a recursive layout system that sizes and positions [views][views] on the screen.

 * [Layout Process](#layout-process)
 	* [Measure Pass](#measure-pass)